redhat-developer-tooling/developer-platform-install/README.md

 Deliverables
 ------------
 Build output is two platform specific executables: Online and Bundle installer.
-Online Installer is lightweight (aproximately 50Mb) and it downloads everything during installation.
+Online Installer is lightweight (approximately 50Mb) and it downloads everything during installation.
 Bundle Installer includes most of binary dependencies and downloads binaries that cannot be included during installation.